yomidevs/yomitan/README.md

 following basic guidelines when creating pull requests:

 *   Please discuss large features before writing code.
-*   Follow the conventions and style of the existing code.
+*   Follow the [conventions and style](https://raw.githubusercontent.com/FooSoft/dotfiles/master/.eslintrc.json) of the existing code.
-*   Write clean, modern ES6 code (`const`/`let`, promises, arrow functions, etc.)
+*   Write clean, modern ES6 code (`const`/`let`, `await`, arrow functions, etc.)
 *   Large pull requests without a clear scope will not be merged.
 *   Incomplete or non-standalone features will not be merged.

 ### Templates ###

-Yomichan uses [Handlebars](http://handlebarsjs.com/) templates for user interface and Anki note formatting.
+Yomichan uses [Handlebars](http://handlebarsjs.com/) templates for user interface generation.
 The source templates are found in the `tmpl` directory and the compiled version is stored in the `ext/bg/js/templates.js` file.
 If you modify the source templates, you will need to also recompile them.
-If you are developing on Linux or Mac OS X, you can use the included `build_tmpl.sh` and `build_tmpl_auto.sh` (requires [inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki)) shell scripts to do this for you.
-Otherwise, simply execute `handlebars tmpl/*.html -f ext/bg/js/templates.js` from the project's base directory.
+If you are developing on Linux or Mac OS X, you can use the included `build_tmpl.sh` and `build_tmpl_auto.sh` shell scripts to do this for you ([inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki) required).
+Otherwise, simply execute `handlebars tmpl/*.html -f ext/bg/js/templates.js` from the project's base directory to compile all the templates.

 ### Dependencies ###

-Yomichan relies on several third-party libraries to function.
-The following are links to homepages and snapshots of the exact versions used for distribution.
+Yomichan uses several third-party libraries to function.
+Below are links to homepages and snapshots of the exact versions packaged.

 *   Bootstrap Toggle: [homepage](http://www.bootstraptoggle.com/) - [snapshot](https://github.com/minhur/bootstrap-toggle/archive/b76c094.zip)
 *   Bootstrap: [homepage](http://getbootstrap.com/) - [snapshot](https://github.com/twbs/bootstrap/releases/download/v3.3.7/bootstrap-3.3.7-dist.zip)